Zuehlke/linux-developer-vm/cookbooks/vm/files/default/desktop_readme.md

  * `update-vm --pull` - same as above, but update repo before by pulling the latest changes
  * `update-vm --verify-only` - don't update the VM, only run the Serverspec tests
  * `update-vm --provision-only` - don't run the Serverspec tests, only update the vm

+## Getting Started!

+Please refer to the separate GETTING_STARTED guide (if available) on how to start developing with the specific toolchain in this developer VM.